Changissnz/selfinterest/README.md

 successful is also one of honor, in some aspects, such as maintaining agreements when faced with adversarial commercial conditions.
 Merchants are interesting, as a case study, because their loyalties are not immediately known, and their honor is very much tied to human connections and profit.
+Whereas the bureaucrat may be just as immoral as the merchant, the bureaucrat is fixed in place, having to be an agent for their bureaucracy.
+The honor that the bureaucrat claims to have before their entrance into the bureaucracy may be genuine in spirit, but becomes operationally institutionalized in practice.